skullanbones/mpeg2ts/README.md

 Since CMake is used for cross platform build, you first need install CMake on your Windows system if you havent done that already.

 ### Visual Studio 2017
-To open the CMake project under Windows you need Visual Studio 2017 with CMake support.
+To open the CMake project under Windows you need at least Visual Studio 2017 with CMake support (make sure you installed CMake support).
 Open the root CMakeLists.txt project file and you are ready to build under Windows.

 ### VS Code
 To open the CMake project by VS Code under Windows, just open the root folder.